 If you’re thinking of growing a new garden in, and around, your home, it’s important to decide what type you want.
-After all, different garden designs require different plants, landscaping and care.
+After all, different garden designs require different plants, landscaping, and care.
 The following article will help you understand the different choices you have when developing your own Australian garden.

 Native Garden Designs

 Australian Native gardens are great if you are after something low maintenance.
-If you’re conscientious of the environment, you will also be pleased to know you can save a lot of watering with this choice of garden.
+If you’re conscientious of the environment, you will also be pleased to know you can save a lot of watering with this choice of a garden.

 For example, the Acacia Calamifolia is an ornamental shrub with weeping branches with narrow leaves and yellow flowers.
 It’s useful to protect against the elements.